Not Receiving Enough Quality Applicants? It’s Likely Your Employer Brand

 Your company is hiring, which means you’ve likely done the groundwork and communicated the job opening externally.
 So why aren’t there more “A” player candidates knocking on your door?

 A recent LinkedIn survey of 26,000 professionals found that the main reason people don’t apply to a job is because there is not enough company background or information on the position is provided.
 If your company isn’t able to attract suitable candidates, it’s likely that your employer brand is lacking.
 Effective employment branding is able to attract even those who are not actively looking.
 Establishing a unique and compelling employer brand is one of the most effective ways to attract and keep top talent in your company.

 According to Entrepreneur, out of 100+ HR professionals and executives surveyed by Brandemix, 80 percent said they believe employer branding is effective.
 So, before you start your hiring efforts, consider the following steps for strengthening your employer brand:

 Make a great first impression with a mobile, quick-apply process

-In today’s world, there isn’t much that hasn’t become mobile-friendly for consumers, and applying for a job is no different.
-Fueled by increasing candidate demand for simple, quick-apply processes that can be completed on the go, mobile-friendly applicant tracking systems are increasingly being used by recruiting firms and talent acquisition teams at companies to transform the job search experience.
-In fact, according to LinkedIn’s 2015 Global Recruiting Trends Report, 34 percent of respondents said their career sites were mobile-optimized, a 14 percentage-point increase from 2014.
+In today’s world, most activities have become mobile-friendly for consumers, including applying for a job.
+Fueled by increasing candidate demand for simple, these convenient applicant tracking systems are increasingly being used by recruiting firms and talent acquisition teams at companies to transform the job search experience.
+According to LinkedIn, 94 percent of recruiters post jobs, establish professional connections and build rapport with candidates.